Kong/proxy-wasm-rust-filter-template/README.md

 * Rust
   * [rustup.rs](https://rustup.rs) is the easiest way to install Rust.
-    * Then add the Wasm32-WASI target to your toolchain: `rustup target add wasm32-wasi`.
+    * Then add the Wasm32-WASI (snapshot 1) target to your toolchain: `rustup target add wasm32-wasip1`.

 Build
 =====